IgnacioCastilloFranco/libasm/README.md

 # Libasm-Linux

+### This project rewrites in x86_64 ASM (in Intel syntax) six functions:
+- Three from the C standard library (strlen, strcpy, strcmp)
+- Two POSIX system calls (write, read)
+- One POSIX string function (strdup)

-### CPU (Central Processor Unit) process instructions in our code.
+CPU (Central Processor Unit) process instructions in our source code (well, only after they have been 'translated' -compiled- to machine code -binary-).
 Different CPU`s process different types of instruction sets (ARM instruction set, X86, X64...).
 But CPU´s only understand 0's and 1's (binary code)!!!!
 ASM is the readable representation of the binary language that the processor understands.
-There's one assembly language per instruction set.

-This project rewrites in x86_64 ASM (in Intel syntax) six functions:
-- Three from the C standard library (strlen, strcpy, strcmp)
-- Two POSIX system calls (write, read)
-- One POSIX string function (strdup)

-x86_64 ASM is assembly language adapted to processors with X64 instruction set.
+There's one assembly language per instruction set. x86_64 ASM is assembly language adapted to processors with X64 instruction set.
 64-bit ASM is meant for CPU architectures with 64 bit registers (so we can address much more than 4Gb in RAM!!!!!).
 System V AMD64 ABI, which is the standard calling convention for 64-bit Linux and macOS systems, is used.

 #### Registers in x86_64